ahs3/gramps-web-pkg/README.md

 - python-object-ql:
   - possible dependency loop?  seems to depend on the gramps package (the desktop application)
+- Testing (aka using %check in the build):
+  - python-limits testing relies on the module etcd3; this can be packaged, but has very old testing infrastructure.
+Further, etcd3 uses a deprecated protobuf internally, so it can not really be used in python-limits tests.
+    So, deferring %check in this package until we can figure out how to get testing in much better shape upstream.

 TODO:
 - documentation packages? are there some needed?